-The committee could recommend alternative charges to those set out within Appendix A. Any alternative increases may not be fully compliant with the policy, would require further consideration before implementation and may not deliver the necessary levels of income to ensure a balanced budget for 2024-25.
+The Cabinet could agree alternative charges to those set out within Appendices A and C to E. Any alternative increases may not be fully compliant with the policy, would require further consideration before implementation and may not deliver the necessary levels of income to ensure a balanced budget for 2024-25.
 The impact on demand for a service should also be taken into account when considering increases to charges beyond the proposed level.